Matteo Lovato

-Matteo Lovato (born 14 February 2000) is an Italian professional footballer who plays as a centre-back for club Empoli on loan from Salernitana.
+Matteo Lovato (born 14 February 2000) is an Italian professional footballer who plays as a centre-back for club Padova.

 Club career

 Early years

 Lovato spent his early years in the youth teams of Padova before moving to Genoa's under-17 team at age 16, where he made 18 appearances and scored two goals.
 Lovato did not join Genoa's Primavera team, though; he returned to Padova on loan in January 2018.

 On 25 August 2019, Lovato made his Serie C debut with Padova under coach Salvatore Sullo, as a starter in a 3–1 away victory against Virtus Verona.
 He would remain with the club for the first half of the 2019–20 season, accumulating 18 appearances in all competitions.

 Hellas Verona

 On 31 January 2020, Hellas Verona announced the acquisition of Lovato for a reported fee of €500,000.
 He made his Serie A debut with the club on 18 July 2020 under coach Ivan Jurić as a late substitute for Koray Günter in a 1–1 home draw against Atalanta.

 The next season, Lovato broke into the starting lineup following the sale of Marash Kumbulla.
 He made a total of 24 appearances for Verona, helping the club to a 10th-place finish.